AVEVA/CONNECT-data-services-developer-docs/content/communities/communities-manage-default-admins.md

 # Manage default community administrators

 When you create or join a community, you are prompted to assign community administration permissions to one or more role within your tenant.
-By default, these permissions are assigned to three default system roles: Community Administrator, Super Admin, and Tenant Administrator.
+By default, these permissions are assigned to two default system roles: Community Administrator and Tenant Administrator.
 However, you can update these default roles to any system role.
 For example, you can configure a custom system role named **Community Manager** as the default community administrator.

 ## To manage default community administrators